Did the IRS Revoke Your Nonprofit’s Tax-Exempt Status?

 - The effective date is likely back-dated at least one year from notification

 - Donations to your nonprofit are no longer tax-deductible to the donor

 - Your organization is now liable for federal corporate taxes

 - You may now have serious, expensive consequences in your state

 The ramifications for those on the list couldn’t be more critical.

 The Foundation Group has worked with hundreds of revocation reinstatement cases since that first list of lost tax-exemptions was published by the IRS in June 2011.
-And that’s in addition to the nearly 13,000 startup nonprofits we’ve successfully walked through the IRS process since 1995.
+And that’s in addition to the over 14,000 startup nonprofits we’ve successfully walked through the IRS process since 1995.
 We welcome the opportunity to assist you in getting back your status!

 How To Get Your 501(c)(3) Status Back

 In order to restore your nonprofit’s tax-exemption, you must prepare and file a new Form 1023.
 This process will be more complicated than the first time for many organizations due to the nature of their past activities.
 If doing it yourself initially was not the best idea, it certainly isn’t this time.

 Let’s get started on restoring your organization’s 501(c)(3) status.